My wife and I have 3 daughters and one of the things that helped our parenting was to seek out authoritative parenting examples.

 Children need a certain minimum number of hours of sleep each night for proper brain development.

-2. Make sure homework gets done (and have consistent consequences if they don’t)
+2. Make sure homework gets done (& have consequences if they don’t)

 School-work and grades matter in this world.
 So make sure you take the time to ensure they do their homework each night.